 The Conference attracts leaders from throughout education, business, government and philanthropy.
 It is an action-oriented Conference where state teams and individuals work together to address issues like the skills gap, strengthening connections between business and education, advocating for public policy changes, providing high-quality career development, creating career pathways within the education system and much more.

 The Conference strives to present creative thinking, cutting-edge ideas and best practices from exemplary programs across the Western states.
-Although the Western Pathways Conference will focus on the Western states, representatives from all states are welcome to attend.
+Although the Western Pathways Conference will focus on the Western states, representatives from all states are welcome to and regularly do attend.

 The Western Pathways Conference is organized by the Global Pathways Institute at Arizona State University in collaboration with prominent national and Western partners.
 The 2019 Conference was hosted by Oregon Governor Kate Brown.